| The images in my work depict places and characters

-close to pure abstraction, with no apparent element of figuration.
+on the edge of abstraction, with no apparent element of figuration.
+Alongside the paintings, I also take commissions

 Anne Adamson's landscape drawings are manifestations